Azuro-protocol/protocol-docs/migrate v2/migrate.md

 -------------
 Third difference

-Before
+__Before__
 Conditions were created and they could have several oracles.
-When we created them, we said "This oracle can create a Condition with some of its internal ID in order to know which one to resolve later"
-But if on the contract it was the very first Condition created, then it received the id - 1.
-We always had two fields: ConditionId - 1, OracleConditionId - 10000, We stored a map on the contract and in order to get one from the other we made a map by the key oracle address + OracleConditionId, this is such and such an ordinary ConditionId
+ We always had two fields: __ConditionId, OracleConditionId__.
+We stored a map on the contract and in order to get one from the other we made a map by the key oracle address + OracleConditionId,

   This was so that several oracles could work with the same core and create different conditions.
   For example, so that they are responsible for different data providers and do not conflict on the same core.

-  Now it is possible to deploy several cores within one LP.
+  __Now__ it is possible to deploy several cores within one LP.
 Or several LPs. we decided to abandon the multiple oracles.
 There may still be a few oracles, but
   It will be assumed that they always work with the same data set.
   That's why we left the map.

   Now:
-  1. we create a game (with some kind of own id, which is in the data provider's database)
+  1. We create a game (with some kind of own id, which is in the data provider's database)

  ```js